1220812/LAPR2/docs/sprintB/us002/01.requirements-engineering/Readme.md

 > **Answer:** In US2 we get "As an agent, I can publish any sale announcement on the system, for example received through a phone call".
 This will be a feature/functionality of the system.
 The agent may receive the information by any means.

-> **Question:** Does the owner who contacts the company provide the information during the call or is it just for setting up a meeting, "scheduling"?
->
-> **Answer:** The owner provides the information.
-Where did you saw that the goal is "setting up a meeting"?????

 > **Question:** Is it necessary to publish the owner atributes on the sale announcement?
 >
 > **Answer:** No.